Standard number: DS-11

 - This requirement applies to destruction carried out at the unit or individual level, by U-M Property Disposition, or by a third-party vendor.

-- A sample Certificate of Destruction is provided here for units and individuals that handle sanitization, including physical destruction, on their own.
+- A sample Certificate of Sanitization/Physical Destruction is provided here for units and individuals that handle sanitization and physical destruction on their own.

 - Unit or university IT staff as well as Property Disposition will routinely provide a Certificate of Destruction for any storage media provided to them for disposal or destruction.

-- Some regulations or contractual agreements may require that Certificates of Destruction be retained for periods of time different from the above three-year retention period; such requirements supersede the retention period as stipulated by this Standard.
+- Some laws, regulations, or contractual agreements may require that Certificates of Sanitization/Physical Destruction be retained for periods of time different from the above three-year retention period; in which case, such requirements supersede the retention period as stipulated by this Standard.

-- Obtaining a Certificate of Destruction for media that stored data classified as low is optional.
+- Obtaining a Certificate of Sanitization/Physical Destruction for media that stored data classified as Low is optional.

 Failure to properly purge data in a manner that renders the data unrecoverable may pose a significant risk to the university since data often can easily be recovered with readily available tools.

 Violations of this Standard may result in disciplinary action up to and including suspension or revocation of computer accounts and access to networks, non-reappointment, discharge, dismissal, and/or legal action.